 Wisconsin Home Affordability

 Home values in Wisconsin are increasing and the economy seems to be on an upswing.
-According to the Wisconsin Realtors Association, the median home price overall in Wisconsin was $174,900 in June 2016.
-In the Milwaukee-Waukesha-West Allis area, the average home sales price rose 5.2 percent to $218,700 in Q4 2016 from the same period in 2015.
+According to Zillow, the median home price overall in Wisconsin was $192,900 in late 2019.
+In the Milwaukee-Waukesha-West Allis area, the average home sales price rose 5.4 percent to $276,800 in Q3 2019 from the same period in 2018.
 Home affordability definitely depends on location, as well as the local economy, unemployment rates and median wages.
-Wisconsin’s average weekly wage as of September 2015 was $834, 14 percent lower than the national average of $974, according to the U.S Department of Labor.
-However, Wisconsin’s unemployment rate fell to 4.2 percent in June 2016 from 4.6 percent in the year-ago period.
+The average weekly wage in Wisconsin's six largest counties as of September 2018 was $901, lower than the national average of $1,055, according to the U.S Department of Labor.
+Wisconsin's unemployment rate has been falling.

 Monthly Mortgage Payments in Wisconsin Depend on Rates and Home Prices